j354374/fed-scripting/assignment1/assignment1-readme.md

 ![uncaught type error](readme_files/type-error.png)

 I have made further changes to the JavaScript.
 I have created an event function called onSubmit containing an event.preventDefault function and then starting the calculate function.
 I have changed the getElement by ID statement too.
-Please see the following code snippet:
+Please see the following code:

 ```
 // Portfolio Assignment Task 1